-Emily Taylor is the advocacy and engagement manager for Solve ME/CFS Initiative.
+Emily Taylor is the Director of Advocacy and Public Relations for Solve ME/CFS Initiative.
 She brings to the organization over ten years of policy, organization, and advocacy experience in both the non-profit and government sectors.
 With five years’ experience in Washington DC, Emily contributes a keen understanding of both state and federal policy processes while cultivating strong grassroots organization and patient representation.

 Prior to joining the Solve ME/CFS Initiative, Emily served as the director of policy and advocacy for an award-winning autism organization.
 There she spearheaded major overhauls in disability, early intervention, and education policies.
 She is also a veteran of several successful electoral campaigns, where she trained others in effective social media and online organization.
 She received a BA with honors in politics and international relations from Scripps College in Claremont and earned her master’s in American politics from Claremont Graduate University.
 Emily draws inspiration from her mother who has battled ME as well as chronic autoimmune and thyroid conditions since 1999.